Guilt and Innocence

 For some people, guilt feels constant and difficult to explain.

-Even when they have done nothing wrong, they may still feel:
+Even when they have done nothing wrong, they may still think:

 "I should do more."